Non-local electrical detection of spin-polarized surface currents in the 3D topological insulator BiSbTeSe$_{2}$

+It should be noted that the ratio between spin signal to background signal in the non-local geometry is not unreasonably large, but rather that the corresponding ratios in the local geometry are surprisingly low.
+If we assume that the spin polarization in the topological surface states is somewhere between 50\% to 100\%~\cite{PhysRevLett.105.266806,PhysRevLett.110.216401,ARPES-review,arpes-polarization,PhysRevB.86.235106} and if we assume typical spin detection efficiencies of ferromagnetic contacts with tunnel barriers of around 10\% to 30\%~\cite{Ahn2020,HAN2012369,PhysRevLett.105.167202,PhysRevB.80.214427}, one would expect that the non-magnetization-dependent background would indeed be only one order of magnitude larger than the spin signal.
+Why the ratio in the local geometry is significantly lower not only in our study but also in other studies in literature (the aforementioned two to three orders of magnitude ~\cite{Tian2015Sep,PhysRevB.103.035412,Li2014Feb,Dankert2015Dec,Tang2014Sep,Ando2014Nov,HWANG2019917}) should be the focus of further studies.

-The role of the surface states to the overall transport can further be identified by analyzing the temperature dependent spin signals.
-Figures~\ref{fig:figure5}(a) and \ref{fig:figure5}(b) show the evolution of the hysteresis curves for both local and non-local detection geometries with increasing temperature.
-The amplitudes of the temperature dependent hysteresis curves, shown in Figures~\ref{fig:figure5}(c) and \ref{fig:figure5}(d), are extracted by subtracting the mean value of the low resistive branch from the high resistive branch of the measured data.
-Furthermore, the magnetic field independent offset values of the hysteresis curves normalized by the value of applied current are extracted at $B$~=~50~mT and are plotted in Figures~\ref{fig:figure5}(e) for $R_\mathrm{NL}$ and \ref{fig:figure5}(f) for $R_\mathrm{L}$ as a function of temperature.
-There are two main observations in the temperature dependent measurements.
-First, the hysteresis in both configurations gets rapidly diminished as the temperature is increased.
-In fact, the non-local spin signal vanishes around $T$~$\approx$~16~K (Figure~\ref{fig:figure5}(c)) while the local spin signal lasts up to $T$~$\approx$~45~K (Figure~\ref{fig:figure5}(d)).
-This demonstrates the spin-related origin of the hysteresis curves since no strong temperature dependency is expected from artifact signals originating from magnetic fringe fields by the electrodes~\cite{deVries2015Nov}.
-Second, there is the distinct difference between the evolution of $R_\mathrm{L}$ (Figure~\ref{fig:figure5}(f)) and the amplitude of local spin signal ($\Delta R_\mathrm{L}$) (Figure~\ref{fig:figure5}(d)).
-In the non-local geometry, however, both quantities ($\Delta R_\mathrm{NL}$ and $R_\mathrm{NL}$) show a monotonic decrease and disappear completely at a similar temperature (Figures~\ref{fig:figure5}(c) and \ref{fig:figure5}(e)).
-Interestingly, the non-local spin signal in Figure~\ref{fig:figure5}(c) becomes very small at a temperature where the local resistance in Figure~\ref{fig:figure5}(f) goes through a minimum (see black arrows).
+Next, we discuss the temperature dependence of both the spin and background signals in both measurement geometries.
+Figs.~\ref{fig:figure4}(a) and \ref{fig:figure4}(d) are waterfall diagrams depicting the evolution of the hysteresis curves for both local and non-local detection geometries with increasing temperature.
+The extracted amplitudes of the temperature dependent hysteresis curves are shown in Figs.~\ref{fig:figure4}(b) and \ref{fig:figure4}(e), respectively.
+The magnetic field independent background signals are plotted in Figs.~\ref{fig:figure4}(c) for the non-local and \ref{fig:figure4}(f) for the local geometry.
+There are two main observations in the temperature dependent measurements: First, the amplitude of the hysteresis in both configurations gets rapidly diminished as the temperature is increased.
+Interestingly, the non-local spin signal already vanishes around $T$~$\approx$~16~K (Fig.~\ref{fig:figure4}(b)) while the local spin signal lasts up to $T$~$\approx$~45~K (Fig.~\ref{fig:figure4}(e)).
+Assuming that both signals originate from the same TSS or RSS states, we must link the different temperature dependencies to the different current paths ($S_1^\mathrm{L}$ and $S_2^\mathrm{NL}$ in Figs.~\ref{fig:figure2}(a) and \ref{fig:figure2}(d), respectively).